ErrorCraft/minecraft-stuff/concepts/entity modifiers.md

 ### `minecraft:set_fire_time`

-Sets the fire time of a player.
+Sets the fire time of an entity.

 **`time`:** A number provider.
 Specifies the fire time to set.